core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 As long as all the server's addresses are equally reachable, there is no need to advertise multiple addresses that can later be discovered through MPTCP anyway.
-When advertisements are long-lived and there is no single more stable address, several available addresses can be advertised (indepependently of whether MPTCP is involved or not).
+When advertisements are long-lived and there is no single more stable address, several available addresses can be advertised (independently of whether MPTCP is involved or not).
 If a client uses an address that is merely a proxy address (and not a unique proxy address), but during MPTCP finds out that the network location being accessed is actually an MPTCP alternative address of the used one, the client MAY forego sending of the Proxy-Scheme and Uri-Path option.